evidentlyai/evidently/docs/book/presets/reg-performance.md

 **TL;DR:** You can monitor and analyze the performance of a regression model.

-For Reports, use `RegressionPreset`.
-For Test Suites, use `RegressionTestPreset`.
+* For visual analysis using Reports, use `RegressionPreset`.
+* For pipeline checks using Test Suites, use `RegressionTestPreset`.

 # Use case